 Do Dogs Miss People?

 When we go out into the world - to work, to dinner, out for a drink with a friend - we usually have to leave our beloved pets behind at home.
 After the initial guilt of their sweet faces looking up at us, pleading for us not to leave, we get into our cars and normally don’t think much about them until we arrive back home.
 But does that work the same for our furry friends?
-Do they miss us when we’re gone like the family of a soldier that has gone off to war?
+Do dogs miss their owners when they’re gone like the family of a soldier that has gone off to war, admiring their admiral pet portrait on the wall as they wait for their return?
 Let’s find out!

 When we, as humans, think about time, we’re really putting to use what scientists call our episodic memory.
 Episodic memory just refers to the way that we think about events and connect them specifically to time, place, and emotion.
 Ultimately, time is a unique human construct.
 No other species breaks time down into seconds, minutes, hours, days, weeks, months, and years the way that humans do.

 And, as humans tend to do, we like to assume that everyone and everything thinks exactly the way we do.
 This definitely extends to our pets.
 It explains why they always know when we’re getting home from work, when it’s time for a walk, when we usually feed them dinner, etc., right?

 Not exactly.
 While dogs do seem to be rooted fairly securely in “the moment,” the fact that they can be trained based on events that have occurred in the past and with the anticipation of events happening in the future would suggest they do have their own, specifically canine form of episodic memory.
 But it works differently than ours does.

 Ok, so we understand a little bit more now about how dogs actually experience time.
 But how does that relate to how they feel about us when we’re gone?